Nail the focus in Night Photography

-Night Photography is a genre that has become more and more popular the last years and it’s rare to go more than one day without seeing a single Milky Way or star photo online.
-Photographing at night can give stunning results but it also comes with more challenges than daytime photography.
+Night Photography is a genre that has become more and more popular the last years.
+Photographing at night can give stunning results but it also comes with a few more challenges than “regular” daytime photography.
 The most normal challenge with nighttime photography is getting everything sharp and in focus.

 Let me tell you this: getting sharp photos during the night isn’t as hard as you may fear.
 In this article, we will look at a few techniques and tricks on how to get the stars and landscape as sharp as possible in one single image.
 It’s time to stop taking blurry images of stars!

 When you’re outside photographing the stars you’re most likely in a dark area (unless you’re photographing a cityscape).
 Looking through the viewfinder will not give you much of an impression on how the image will be since you can’t actually see anything.

 In Live View, however, you’re able to see more of the landscape when you increase the ISO and shutter speed plus open the aperture.
 No, the entire scenery won’t be visible but you can see the outlines of the landscape and brightest stars.